theopenlane/entx/history/README.md

         return !hasFeature
     `

-	historyExt := enthistory.NewHistoryExtension(
+	historyExt := history.NewHistoryExtension(
-        enthistory.WithSkipper(skipper),
+        history.WithSkipper(skipper),
     )
 ```

 ## Caveats

-Here are a few caveats to keep in mind when using enthistory:
+Here are a few caveats to keep in mind when using history:

 ### Edges

-To track edges with history, you need to manage your own through tables. enthistory does not hook into the ent-generated
+To track edges with history, you need to manage your own through tables. history does not hook into the ent-generated
 through tables automatically, but managing through tables manually is straightforward.
 Note that if you use the setters
 for edges on the main schema tables, the history on the through tables won't be tracked.
 To track history on through
 tables, you must update the through tables directly with the required information.